ludwig-ai/ludwig-docs/src/docs/user_guide.md

 ```
 usage: ludwig hyperopt [options]

-This script trains and tests a model with sampled hyperparameters with a given strategy and parameters
+This script trains and tests a model with sampled hyperparameters with a given sampler and parameters

 optional arguments:
   -h, --help            show this help message and exit